Cacti/documentation/apache_template_config.md

 ![apache template view](images/apache-template-preview.png)

-For Centos/Redhat implimentations the config will look as follows
+For Centos/Redhat implementations the config will look as follows

 Place the below config in  /etc/httpd/conf/httpd.conf